SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 Rainbow copied her.

-After waiting till the pans were hot, Pinkie took the wrapping off her butter and placed it in the center of the pan.
+After waiting until the pans were hot, Pinkie took the wrapping off her butter and placed it in the center of the pan.

-The butter in Pinkie's pan started to sizzle as Rainbow unwrapped her butter before putting it in her own pan.
+The butter in Pinkie's pan started to sizzle as Rainbow unwrapped her butter before putting it in her pan.

 Pinkie used her butter knife to spread the butter around the pan, Rainbow following suit.

 "Now pour in the batter, the amount you pour in makes them bigger or smaller," Pinkie said before picking up her mixing bowl.

-Pinkie waited for Rainbow to be ready to pour, once ready they poured in the same amount, Rainbow stopping on Pinkie's queue.
+Pinkie waited for Rainbow to be ready to pour, once ready, they poured in the same amount, Rainbow stopping on Pinkie's queue.
 "That's good."

-Pinkie said, "Now, we let them cook, depending on the stove it can take different amounts of time, for this one we wait ninety seconds on the first half and sixty seconds on the second half."
+Pinkie said, "Now, we let them cook, depending on the stove, it can take different amounts of time, for this one we wait ninety seconds for the first half and sixty seconds for the second half."

 "Okay."